Latvia–Uzbekistan relations

-Latvia–Uzbekistan relations are bilateral relations between Latvia and Uzbekistan.
+Latvia–Uzbekistan relations are the bilateral relations between Latvia and Uzbekistan.
 Diplomatic relations between the two countries were established on 3 November 1992.
-Both countries were Soviet socialist republic of the USSR from 1940 until 1991.
+Both countries were Soviet socialist republics of the USSR from 1940 until 1991.
 Latvia has an embassy in Tashkent which is also accredited to Tajikistan and Turkmenistan, and in which Estonia issues visas to Uzbeks, and Uzbekistan has an embassy in Riga which is also accredited to Lithuania.
 Both countries are full members of the Organization for Security and Co-operation in Europe.